 The booth for claiming free cans of Pocari Sweat was hitting the box office yet a complete dud for its service.
-They should have formed least two or three lines for faster, more convenient distribution.
+They should have formed at least two or three lines for faster, more convenient distribution.

 Only a few finished claimed finisher’s shirt after the race!
 Pinoy Fitness released an apology and all unclaimed finisher shirts can be redeemed at selected GNC stores.

 Earlier today, I got the official results online and claimed a medium-sized finisher shirt at the nearest GNC store.
 The official chip time was 55:59!

 I am glad that I beat my previous PR by over a minute!
 Beating my record was a great birthday present for me.
 I ended up treating myself with McDonald’s Big Breakfast meal and a chocolate cake.

 Today, I am looking back to one of the finest days of my life.
 Who would have thought that I can finish my first marathon after having a pretty serious knee injury eight months prior?

 I was originally part of the TBR Dream Marathon 2014 participants.
 I was in pretty good shape and training for both marathon and another corporate seven-a-side football league at the same time.
 However, I had to withdraw just 11 days before the race day because my father was seriously ill.
 I took a three-week leave of absence from work and training to take care of him.
 A few of my colleagues who also runs kept on insisting me to let one of them run the marathon on my behalf.
 I rejected their request simply because I am against bib switching.
 Apparently, my father passed away from a heart attack caused by pneumonia on February 17, 2014, a day after the TBR Dream Marathon was held.